roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/correctbook/index.md

 <content-section>
   <template v-slot:title>
-    Minimalising choices before designtool (?)
+    Minimising choices before designtool
   </template>
   <template v-slot:body>
     <p>
       Users wanted to try out the designtool options as quickly as possible.
-We have therefore opted to have the customer make only essential choices, such as size and pattern of the inside, before the customer actually goes into the tool to customize their Correctbook.
+We have therefore opted to have the customer make only essential choices, such as size and pattern of the inside, before the customer actually goes into the tool to customise their Correctbook.
     </p>
   </template>
 </content-section>